weiji14/cryospheric-data-lakes/docs/project_proposal.md

 Geographic data can be broadly classified into vector and raster datasets, with the former being more suitable for discrete datasets, and the latter more associated with continuous datasets.
 For each spot on the surface, we will assemble all the sensor measurements available for that spot using locational attributes tied to the sensor data.
-As we are interested in the continuous spatial variation of adjacent sensor measurements at any one spot, which may determine the presence or absence of subglacial features, we choose to employ the continuous raster format in our Geographic Information System (GIS).
+As we are interested in the continuous spatial variation of adjacent sensor measurements at any one spot, we choose to employ the continuous raster format in our Geographic Information System (GIS).

 Each data layer can be stacked together to create a multi-dimensional raster image that will feed into our computer vision model.
 Conceptually, we can think of stacking multiple input feature layers in much the same way as stacking multiple bands in a multipectral optical satellite image.